-KAZ is available in Web, Mac, and Windows version.
+KAZ is available for Web, Mac, and Windows.
 It is also compatible with both the US and UK keyboard style.

-Bottom Line: KAZ is a versatile touch typing software solution that offers a number of products and licenses across a number of platforms.
+Bottom Line: It is a versatile touch typing software solution that offers a number of products and licenses across a number of platforms.
 There is literally something for everyone.

 Wrapping Up: Best Touch Typing Software

-Learning touch typing takes time; anywhere from few weeks to months, but pays of in long run.
-So, be sure to pickup one program and practice it over and over again.
+Learning touch typing takes time; anywhere from few weeks to months, but pays off in the long run.
+So, be sure to pick up one program and practice it over and over again.